- Study at Deakin

-First-round offers are generally made in mid-December.
+First-round offers are generally made in mid-late January.
 Second-round offers may extend into February until places are filled.

 Yes, it can be completed on both a part-time and full-time basis.

-No, all classes are offered in the daytime (although some may extend into the early evening).
+No, all classes are offered during business working hours (although some may extend into the early evening).

 No, but you are required to submit a personal statement in your application in which you may outline your interest in the course, and any other relevant information such as work experience or voluntary work.
 This may be considered in the selection process.

 Yes, both bodies recognise the Graduate Diploma.
 Thus, at present, upon completion of the course, students may apply for provisional registration as a psychologist with the Registration Board.
 After the completion of two years of approved supervised practice or postgraduate studies, the provisional registration may be changed to full registration.
 Information about any updates to these requirements is available on the Psychology Board of Australia website.

 The Graduate Diploma is acceptable as a fourth year for the purposes of applying for the professional programmes offered by Deakin (Master of Psychology [Industrial & Organisational], Master of Psychology [Clinical], Doctorate of Forensic, Health or Clinical Psychology).
 We understand that it is also acceptable for the purposes of applying for similar programmes at other universities, but prospective students should confirm this with each university to which they are likely to apply after completing the Graduate Diploma.
 A student completing the Graduate Diploma in Psychology with at least Distinctions in Research Methods and their thesis, could also apply for entry into a Higher Degree by Research.
 However, a more usual route to these programs is via Honours.